Everton 'appalled' after Kean breaks coronavirus guidelines to throw lockdown party | Goal.com

 Everton have said they are "appalled" at striker Moise Kean after he posted videos of himself and friends throwing a party at his apartment.

-The videos, which were posted on a private Snapchat group, show Kean and others violating government regulations on social distancing amid the coronavirus pandemic.
+The videos obtained by the Daily Star, which were posted on a private Snapchat group, show Kean and others violating government regulations on social distancing amid the coronavirus pandemic.

 UK government guidelines state that all gatherings should be avoided to help prevent the spread of Covid-19.